cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/map/overmap.md

 | `scale` | Id of shared multiplier of max |
 | `join` | Id of `join` which must be resolved during current phase |
 | `z` | Z level restrictions for this phase |
+| `rotate` | False, if this overmap or chunk shouldn't not be rotated
 | `max`       | Maximum number of times this rule should be used. |
 | `weight`    | Weight with which to select this rule. |